Newshub: The Project

+In late October 2023, Warner Bros.
+Discovery ANZ confirmed they had commenced discussions to discontinue The Project by December 2023.
+The final episode aired on 1 December 2023.

 Campbell Live

 Campbell Live was a half-hour-long New Zealand current affairs programme that was broadcast on weeknights on TV3 at 7:00 pm (following 3 News) and was presented by New Zealand television personality, John Campbell.
 It was first broadcast on 21 March 2005 and had its last show broadcast on Friday, 29 May 2015.
 It was replaced with Story that screened on Monday through Thursday nights, presented by Duncan Garner and Heather du-Plessis Allan.

 Nightline

-Nightline was the late night edition of 3 News broadcast.
+Nightline was the late night edition of 3 News broadcast, based on the American programme of the same name.
 It was broadcast live on TV3 at approximately 10:30 pm and was presented by Sacha McNeil.
 The show concluded on 20 December 2013, being replaced on 27 January 2014 with The Paul Henry Show, of which the final show aired on 19 December 2014.
 However an interim replacement simply named 3 News was aired for several weeks at the beginning of 2014, and again in 2015 (before Newsworthy began) and 2016 (before Newshub Late began).